-TIP: To rearrange the columns in the List View, click and drag the column name to a new location.
-You can adjust the width of a column with by clicking and dragging the right edge of the column.
-You can click the Select Columns icon () to add or remove columns, or to reset columns to their default settings.
+TIP: To rearrange the columns in the list, click and drag the column name to a new location.
+You can adjust the width of a column by clicking and dragging the right edge of the column.
+Click the Select Columns icon () to add or remove columns, or to reset columns to their default settings.